idfy-io/docs/apidocs.md

 The APIs supports idempotency for safely retrying requests without accidentally performing the same operation twice.
 For example, if a request to create a new document fails due to a network connection error, you can retry the request with the same ExternalId  to guarantee that only a single document/identification is created.

 ## Compatibility
 The Idfy API do change from time to time, but all changes will follow strict rules in order to keep the API's backward compatible.
-All new fields will be optional never required and if large changes are required a new endpoint will be created or a new API.
-If an API are to be deprecated all customers will be given notice well in advance and not shutdown until all customers have converted to the new API's.
+All new fields will be optional, and if large changes are required a new endpoint will be created.
+If an endpoint is being deprecated, all customers will be given notice well in advance.

 ## Pagination (linked lists)
 When using paging the list will be wrapped in a linked list object.
 The data contains the list-data in the result.
 There will also be navigation links for next, first, last and previous page.
 The total amount of results (size) will also be inlcuded.